lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/exporter/sourcecode/help.md

 Required Plugins
 -----
-The SourcecodeExporter does not require any other plugins.
+The SourceCodeExporter does not require any other plugins.